Sarou Ghahremani: Family

 Sarou Ghahremani's family said that he had disappeared after taking part in the street protests in Sanandaj and had his body depopulated for burial after 11 days of his disappearance.
-A close friend of Ghahremani, on Saturday, January 13, quoted that Sarou's mother has mentioned that there were beating and whipping signs on Sarou's corp.
+A close friend of Ghahremani, on Saturday, January 13, quoted that Sarou's mother has mentioned that there were beating and whipping signs on Sarou's corpse.

-The Iranian security forces have threatened Ghahremani's family that they have no rights to interview with any Medias.
+The Iranian security forces have warned Ghahremani's family that they have no right to be interviewed by the media.

 Sarou Ghahremani's mother, after her son's death, began to publish his photos of his lifetime by making an account on Instagram known as "Sarou, you’re mother's love".

-Mohammad Reza Arian, a retired police colonel and Sarou Ghahremani's aunt's husband, in a conversation with the Kayhan Newspaper of London, expresses that "Sanandaj governor speaks of a threat to a person or people with weapons, by Sarou on January 4.
+Mohammad Reza Arian, a retired police colonel and Sarou Ghahremani's aunt's husband, in a conversation with the Kayhan Newspaper of London, expresses that "Sanandaj governor speaks of a threat to a person or people with weapons by Sarou on January 4."

-This is while Sarou was present in the city and among his family since the dawn of January 12 without any problems.
+This was while Sarou was present in the city and among his family since the dawn of January 12 without any problems.
 If someone had filed a complaint against him, it would undoubtedly be in the coming days and in order for the police to proof the complaint, they should go to Sarou's home and approach his family.

 The governor of Sanandaj later argued that Sarou was killed in an armed conflict near the terminal.

 The retired colonel of the law enforcement agency has said that such an armed conflict has taken place inside the city and that no one has informed the citizens.
 Mohammad Reza Arian also referred to another young person, Kianoush Zand who was killed in the protests like Sarou Ghahremani.

-The existence of the numerous acts of torture and bruising on the body of Sarou without any marks on his body caused by armed conflict and shooting, made him ask that if Sarou was killed in an armed conflict on the evening of January 12, then why was his body returned to his family after 11 days?
+The existence of the numerous acts of torture and bruising on the body of Sarou without any marks on his body caused by armed conflict and shooting made him ask that if Sarou was killed in an armed conflict on the evening of January 12, then why was his body returned to his family after 11 days?
 Did they wanted to interrogate a body during these eleven days?

 Mohammad Reza Arian, also claims about the twice summons of Mohammad Ghahremani, the father of Sarou Ghahremani to the Sanandaj Information Office and he added that he was forced to make television confessions with a predetermined text.
 He simultaneously reports the heavy presence of plainclothes and intelligence forces at Mohammad Ghahremani's home.

 On January 14, another close relative of Sarou's family said that after the delivery of the body was released, officers of the Ministry of Intelligence came and took Sarou's father with them, and a few hours later, the video of his interview was broadcast from Islamic Republic of Iran Broadcasting.
 He mentioned that I don't know what they had said to him or threatened him with, but that video was a forced confession of a father against his son.